ucn-triumf/ucndata/README.md

-# UCNanalysis
+# ucndata

-This repository defines the [ucndata] package and a few scripts which utilize this package to analyze data from the 2025 run.
+This repository defines the [ucndata] package and a few scripts which utilize this package to analyze UCN ROOT files.

 The `ucndata` package contained within has been installed system-wide on `daq04`.
 You will therefore be able to import it from any directory.